mjg59/fcop/COC.md

 **Official Resolution**.
 For official resolution, _aggrieved members_ must contact us, and we will appoint an _arbiter_.
 The _arbiter_ will speak individually to all parties, including witnesses, before deciding on a course of action, which will involve rejecting the _incident_, or accepting it as a _violation_ and imposing a consequence on the _violator_.

 **Consequences**. _Violators_ may be asked to apologize or to undergo training, counseling, or mediation as a condition of continued participation.
 They may also be ejected and banned from the _community_, at the sole discretion of the _arbiter_.
-In no case will the consequence for violating FCOP exceed banishment, unless the violation is also governed by separate contractual agreements or local laws.
+In no case will the consequence exceed banishment, unless the violation is also governed by separate contractual agreements or local laws.
 We reserve the right to re-evaluate a previously imposed _consequence_ based on new information or a change in community leadership.

 **Social Rehabilitation**.
 We will only banish individuals for a determined number of years, not to exceed 5 years.
 Formerly banned parties can be reintegrated into the _community_ through a rehabilitation process determined by us.